-The energy system is service driven from the bottom-up, while energy flows are resource and conversion process driven from the top-down.
-Energy flows from energy sources to end-use, and driving forces from population growth to technological change, interact intimately.
-In the study, therefore, the dichotomy between supply and demand has been replaced with the broader perspective foreshadowed in the WEC's report Energy for Tomorrow's World: "... the energy community is the captive of its own technology in continuing to use these distinctive terms in ways which fail to recognise them as elements of ... a system which should be driven not by the exigencies of primary energy supply, trade or the energy market but by the end-point services which energy is the means of providing" [2 p.
+The energy system is service driven from the bottom up, whereas energy flows are resource and conversion process driven from the top down.
+Energy flows from energy sources to end use, and driving forces from population growth to technological change, interact intimately.
+In the study, therefore, the dichotomy between supply and demand has been replaced with the broader perspective foreshadowed in the WEC's report, Energy for Tomorrow's World:

+The energy community is the captive of its own technology in continuing to use these distinctive terms in ways which fail to recognise them as elements of . . . a system which should be driven not by the exigencies of primary energy supply, trade or the energy market but by the end-point services which energy is the means of providing [2, p.
 246].

-The scenarios here are therefore described in terms of primary and final energy consumption.
-Primary energy depicts the structure of energy end-use.
+The scenarios here are, therefore, described in terms of primary and final energy consumption.
+Primary energy depicts the structure of energy extraction and conversion, whereas final energy shows the structure of energy end use.

-The six scenarios are intended to illustrate the possibilities arising out of steps taken to develop new energy technologies, energy resources and financial institutions over a time period, guided by policy and end-use objectives which permit a range of outcomes.
+The six scenarios are intended to illustrate the possibilities arising out of steps taken to develop new energy technologies, energy resources, and financial institutions over a time period, guided by policy and end-use objectives that permit a range of outcomes.
 There is also time to achieve capital turnover and fundamental change in the energy system.
-By 2020, many current energy end-use devices will have been replaced by those just being introduced for commercial use today or those on the near horizon - new vehicles, industrial processes and heating systems, and parts of the housing stock and infrastructures.
+By 2020, many current energy end-use devices will have been replaced by those just being introduced for commercial use today or those on the near horizon-new vehicles, industrial processes and heating systems, and parts of the housing stock and infrastructures.
 Many power plants will have been replaced, and others will be nearing the end of their useful lifetimes.
 The time horizon to 2050 and on to 2100 means that all energy technologies and devices are likely to have been replaced at least twice, and most energy infrastructures as well.
 Such turnover offers enormous new supply and end-use opportunities reflected in the scenarios of the study.